-The Child Development Center, in consultation with the Bakersfield College COVID-19 Task Forces and California Department of Education, find it necessary to remain closed to help prevent/contain the spread of COVID-19.
-We hope to be able to come back to the center June 15th, if conditions permit.
-Until then, you will continue to receive service remotely.
+The Child Development Center, in consultation with the Bakersfield College COVID-19 Task Forces and California Department of Education, find it necessary to close some of the classrooms to help prevent/contain the spread of COVID-19.
+We hope to be able to be in full capacity by next year, if conditions permit.
+Until then, we offer face-to-face instruction and distant learning.

 No matter the distance, we are in this together.
 For more information, contact Program Director Rosita Barron at firstname.lastname@example.org or (661) 395-4049.
 You should receive a response within 24 hours.

 The Child Development Center at Bakersfield College (CDC) offers a student service with the primary goal of providing a comprehensive child development program that serves student families and their children.